smguilia/overview-1/quickstart_lite.md

 ## Next steps
 {: #nextsteps-lite}

-Start building your apps!
-See the [Getting started tutorial](/docs/apps?topic=apps-getting-started) for more information.
+Build your apps!
+For more information, see the [Getting started tutorial](/docs/apps?topic=apps-getting-started).